rot256/fugl/README.md

 - Automatic creation and submission of new canaries
 - Automatic validation of canaries from hundreds of different organizations
-- The creation of central services verifying canaries and notifying subscribed uses.
+- The creation of central services which verify canaries and notifies subscribed users

 ## The format